 If you’re a Knowsley resident who needs support with training or employment opportunities, the Knowsley Works team is available to discuss your options and see how they can help.
 Call the team on 0151 443 5010 (Huyton), 0151 443 4780 (Kirkby) or 0151 443 2020 (Halewood).

 The Knowsley Support and Volunteer Hub is also available seven days a week to provide help and support if you or your family are struggling.
 You can call the team on 0800 073 0043.
-The helpline is available from 9.00am to 5.00pm Monday to Friday and 10.00am until 2.00pm at weekends.
+The helpline is available from 9.00am to 5.00pm Monday to Friday.

 Invest Knowsley is available to support the local business community through this difficult time.
 From accessing grants to advice around risk assessments and social distancing in the workplace, the team can be contacted on 0151 477 4000.

 If you’re worried about your finances, you can contact the Knowsley Mutual Credit Union on 0151 545 3380, the Universal Credit Helpline on 0800 328 5644, or the Citizens’ Advice Bureau on 0845 122 1300.
 You may also find this guide from the Money Saving Expert helpful in understand the help which is available.